-Test drivers note that apart from a roomy center console, there aren’t many storage cubbies for small items.
+Test drivers note that apart from a roomy center console, there aren’t many storage cubbies for small items in the 2012 Sierra Hybrid.
 Reviewers mention that Sierra Hybrid buyers have to make a small compromise in cargo space, due to the short bed and battery pack that sits under the rear seat.
 Although the rear seat flips up as in most trucks, the battery pack prevents the hybrid from having a flat floor like the conventional 1500.

 - "While the cushion portion of the rear seat hinges up, the space available for cargo in the back of the crew cab is diminished by the battery pack." -- Automobile Magazine